trevorbaca/baca/baca/etc/git-workflows.md

         Your branch is up-to-date with 'origin/trevor/dev'.

 15. Git says that your development branch is up-to-date with origin.
-    But you still need to rebase-force-push against master to remove the cherry-picked commit from your development branch:
+    But you still need to interactively rebase against master to remove the cherry-picked commit from your development branch:

         (abjad3) ✔ ~/abjad/abjad [trevor/dev|✔]
         10:36 $ git rebase -i master
         Successfully rebased and updated refs/heads/trevor/dev.

+16. Force-push:

         (abjad3) ✔ ~/abjad/abjad [trevor/dev ↓·3↑·4|✔]
         10:36 $ git push --force